niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

    It is required to add to the folder **certificate_of_issuers** the certificates of the issuers of VP Tokens that can be trusted.
    Only the VP Tokens with certificates issued by the certificates in that folder will be accepted.

-### Resource Server (RS)
+### Resource Server (RS) Configuration

 1. **Set up the Secret Key Encryption Parameters**

    The Resource Server module requires two environment variables (a passphrase and salt value) to encrypt the HSM secret key, which in turn is used to encrypt the signature key.
    These values must be provided as environment variables and referenced in the *application.yml* configuration file.
    Ensure the following line is present in the mentioned file:
    ```
    auth:
       dbEncryptionPassphrase: ${DB_ENCRYPTION_PASSPHRASE}